themesberg/flowbite/content/components/rating.md

         <h3 class="ml-2 text-sm font-semibold text-gray-900 dark:text-white">Thinking to buy another one!</h3>
     </div>
     <footer class="mb-5 text-sm text-gray-500 dark:text-gray-400"><p>Reviewed in the United Kingdom on <time datetime="2017-03-03 19:00">March 3, 2017</time></p></footer>
-    <p class="mb-2 font-light text-gray-500 dark:text-gray-400">This is my third Invicta Pro Diver.
+    <p class="mb-2 text-gray-500 dark:text-gray-400">This is my third Invicta Pro Diver.
 They are just fantastic value for money.
 This one arrived yesterday and the first thing I did was set the time, popped on an identical strap from another Invicta and went in the shower with it to test the waterproofing....
 No problems.</p>
-    <p class="mb-3 font-light text-gray-500 dark:text-gray-400">It is obviously not the same build quality as those very expensive watches.
+    <p class="mb-3 text-gray-500 dark:text-gray-400">It is obviously not the same build quality as those very expensive watches.
 But that is like comparing a Citroën to a Ferrari.
 This watch was well under £100!
 An absolute bargain.</p>
     <a href="#" class="block mb-5 text-sm font-medium text-blue-600 hover:underline dark:text-blue-500">Read more</a>
     <aside>
         <p class="mt-1 text-xs text-gray-500 dark:text-gray-400">19 people found this helpful</p>